-Experiencing animals in their own habitat is an amazing experience and one that will live wit you for years to come.
+Experiencing animals in their own habitat is an amazing rewarding experience and one that will live with you for years to come.
 The wombat is very unique and nothing like them exists natively anywhere else in the world.

 Wombats Tour Guarantee

 These are wild animals.
 As such, there is no guarantee that any wombats you will be there for us when we get there.
 However, if there are none, we will provide you an opportunity to attend on another occasion at no charge.
 This has never happened for this tour.

 You may also be interested in joining one of our Walking with Wild Kangaroos Tours for a more in depth kangaroo experience.

 Please wear walking boots or shoes.
 Sometimes the area becomes a little boggy.
 Also wearing warm clothes is an advantage, especially in winter when it can get quite cool.
 Moreover, good quality photographic equipment that can be used in the dark is important as this is when the animals are most active.

 For bookings with less than 36 hrs notice, please call us on (0412) 016 568. and we will do our best to accommodate your requirements.